zlindner/study-notes/building-microservices/building-microservices.md

 #### Shared Libraries
 - provide reuse between teams and services
-- lose true technology heterogeneity: typicall has to be in the same language/platform
+- lose true technology heterogeneity: typically has to be in the same language/platform
 - scaling parts of your system independently is lost

 #### Modules